qanhnn12/Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 *Dig into a real-world Netflix movie dataset using everything from lists and loops to pandas and matplotlib.*

 #### Project tasks
-1. Loading your friend's data into a dictionary
+1. Loading a friend's data into a dictionary
 2. Creating a DataFrame from a dictionary
 3. A visual inspection of our data
 4. Loading the rest of the data from a CSV